Basic Auth

 Summary

-In this tutorial, we installed Gloo Edge Enterprise and created an unauthenticated Virtual Service that routes requests to a static upstream.
+In this tutorial, we installed Gloo Gateway Enterprise and created an unauthenticated Virtual Service that routes requests to a static upstream.
 We then created a Basic Authentication AuthConfig object and used it to secure our Virtual Service.
 We first showed how unauthenticated requests fail with a 401 Unauthorized response, and then showed how to send authenticated requests successfully to the upstream.

 Cleanup the resources by running: